 Due to mixed messages and online misinformation, a cloud of confusion has grown above a singular topic: paper receipts.
 Fortunately, the Paper Receipts Converting Association (PRCA) is setting the record straight.
 We understand why digital receipts feel like the obvious choice: they can be convenient and, on the surface, sustainable but ‘paper vs. digital’ isn’t as simple as it seems.
 People are buying in on claims made against printed receipts, so we’re checking the record in order to refund payment.
-Here’s why paper receipts deserve a second look.
+Here are three reasons why paper receipts deserve a second look.

 1. Paper isn’t an environmental villain